 White noise apps are readily available and can work great as sleeping aids, although, like anything, it is all about finding what works for you and your sleep.
 With lots to choose from, it is worth experimenting with a few to see what you find easier to drift off to.
 Catch our blog post on sleep apps here to help you decipher the right app for you.

 Whatever sounds you listen to, it could be a good idea to do so on some noise-cancelling headphones, as these are a great way of blocking out all other background sounds so getting to sleep is less disturbed.

 First and foremost, it’s a good idea to keep calm and try not to change the way you act around your pet.
 Talk to them in the same way you would on any other given evening, as if they can sense you are anxious or distressed then this can only lead to them being more fearful.

-Take the time to plan your dog walks during the daylight to avoid both yourself and your dog being startled by fireworks; the fresh air and exercise has also been proven to help relieve anxiety and promote a healthy night’s sleep.
+Take the time to plan your dog’s walks during the daylight to avoid both yourself and your dog being startled by fireworks; the fresh air and exercise have also been proven to help relieve anxiety and promote a healthy night’s sleep.

 If you are a cat owner, encourage them to get outdoors during the daylight too, so when fireworks are going off, they aren’t startled and at risk of running off!

 Make sure your pet has somewhere quiet and comfortable to retreat to, should they want to spend some time away from you.
 Consider placing their bed and a few of their favourite toys in a cosy spot in your home, but block out as much light and noise as possible if it’s near a window by keeping curtains and blinds closed.